jonesrussell/blog-jekyll/_drafts/devto-challenge-2025.md

 This is a submission for the [2025 New Year Writing challenge](https://dev.to/challenges/newyear): Retro'ing and Debugging 2024.

-As we step into 2025, it's time to look back at the year gone by and reflect on the journey.
-2024 was a year of growth, learning, and overcoming challenges.
-Here are some key highlights:
+With 2025 here, a little reflection on 2024 is in order.
+Let's see if we can claim 2024 was a year of growth, learning, and overcoming challenges.

+Let's check out the highlight reel:

 ## Achievements